 Accessibility means access.
 It refers to the ability for everyone, regardless of disability or special needs, to access, use, and benefit from everything within their environment.
 It is the “degree to which a product, device, service, or environment is available to as many people as possible.”

 Founded on the principles of Universal Design, the goal of accessibility is to create an inclusive society for people with physical, mobility, visual, auditory, intellectual, developmental, cognitive, health, and other disabilities.
 This means everyone has equal access to perceive, understand, engage, navigate, and interact with all elements of the physical and digital world. (from CNIB.ca)

-Ableism and ableist societies restrict accessibility, either consciously or unconsciously, by designing physical locations/buildings, technology, transportation systems, communication systems, etc. that meet the needs of nondisabled people and dismiss the needs of disabled and differently abled people.
-Disabled and differently abled people, therefore, are primarily disadvantaged not by their difference or diagnoses, but by the society that disregards and marginalizes their needs and restricts accessibility.
+Ableism and ableist societies restrict accessibility, either consciously or unconsciously, by designing physical locations/buildings, technology, transportation systems, communication systems, etc. that meet the needs of nondisabled people and dismiss the needs of disabled people.
+Disabled people, therefore, are primarily disadvantaged not by their difference or diagnoses, but by the society that disregards and marginalizes their needs and restricts accessibility.

 Community Awareness & Support